You may wish to see an introductory page to this section first.

 Upon Trajan's return to Rome ever so many embassies came to him from various barbarians, including the Indi.
 And he gave spectacles on one hundred and twenty-three days, in the course of which some eleven thousand animals, both wild and tame, were slain, and ten thousand gladiators fought.

 Cassius Dio - Roman History - translation from E. Cary - Loeb (1914)

 The central medallion of the mosaic does not convey the same feelings as Dio's description of the games held in honour of Trajan.
 It rather seems to depict a performance in a modern circus.
-The capture of wild beasts in Africa and their transportation to Europe was a well-organized trade, but, because of the associated costs, lions and tigers were often made to fight against wild donkeys or other animals which they could easily overcome as shown in a mosaic at Nennig.
+The capture of wild beasts in Africa and their transportation to Europe was a well-organized trade, but, because of the associated costs, lions and tigers were often made to fight against wild donkeys or other animals which they could easily overcome as shown in a mosaic at Nennig in the Mosel valley.

 Römerhalle Museum: (left) Mosaic of the Gladiators: a detail showing the final phase of a gladiatorial combat (see similar scenes in a mosaic found near Rome); another detail is shown in the image used as background for this page; (right) fragments of frescoes

 Plan of this section: